alexismp/pdf-merger/README.md

 This small web app merges PDF files (think multiple page scans into one file) using a simple Linux command.
 A service based on this code is running [here](https://pdf-merger-unite-nmv4siw5tq-ew.a.run.app/).
 Don't judge the HTML.

-In contrast with the online services available to merge PDF into one, while very basic, this solution here can be used as a regular Spring Boot app, a standalone Docker image, or better yet, deployed to [Cloud Run](cloud.run).
-The application can also be improved in many ways, and mostly on the UI/UX front (see the [Contributing](#a-word-on-contributing) section below).
-It shouldn't also not be too hard for folks to adapt the code to turn this into a service instead of a web app.
+In contrast with other services available online to merge multiple PDF files into one, this solution can be used as a regular Spring Boot app, a standalone Docker image, or better yet, deployed to [Cloud Run](cloud.run).
+The application can be improved in many ways such as on UI/UX front (see the [Contributing](#a-word-on-contributing) section below).
+It should also not be too hard for folks to adapt the code to turn this into a headless service instead of a web app.

-If you'd like to make this available as a service for your friends and family or for your company then deploying this container image to Cloud Run (see the [Getting started](#getting-started) section below) is an interesting option.
+If you'd like to make this available as a service for your friends and family or within your company to avoid sharing files with random online services, then deploying this container image to Cloud Run (see the [Getting started](#getting-started) section below) is an interesting option.
 You should also be able to deploy this to [Cloud Run on GKE](https://cloud.google.com/run/docs/gke/setup) if you'd rather run on a different environment.

 ## A word on privacy

-This app uses only the container's local filesystem and deletes all files after the merged PDF document has been generated.
+This app uses only the container's local filesystem and deletes all files after the merged PDF document has been generated (or if the merge failed for some reason).
-I am not interested in developing features to store any data in file storage services of any kind.
+I am not interested in developing features to store any data in file storage services of any kind for this application.

 ## Getting started, the easy way